AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/http-protocol/image-rendering-api-ref/c-ir-http-protocol-ref/c-ir-http-protocol-response-data/c-ir-images.md

 ---
-description: Image data is returned if a request successfully completes, and if the request either does not include a req= command, or if req= has one of the following values  img, debug
+description: Image data is returned if a request successfully completes, and if the request either does not include a req= command, or if req= has one of the following values  img, debug.
 solution: Experience Manager
 title: Images
 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---